 How to grow your Instagram fan base

-That means we need to pay careful attention to Instagram’s algorithm and its six ranking factors, which it recently revealed at a press conference in San Francisco.
+That means we need to pay careful attention to Instagram’s algorithm and its six ranking factors, which it revealed at a press conference in San Francisco in 2018.
 The first three are the most important, with the latter three being a secondary consideration.

 The three less important ranking signals are: